Pediatric Radiology Fellowship

-When at Masonic, the fellow should arrive in the reading room between 7:30 and 8:00 am.
-The fellow should work with the residents to actively protocol and plan for the day, answering questions and discussing with staff as needed.
-In addition to complex cross-sectional imaging the fellow will be expected to contribute to the interpretation of ultrasound, radiographs, and aid in fluoroscopy.
-The fellow is encouraged to serve as a resource and teacher for our residents and medical students.
-The bulk of our work is during typical hours and will often be heavy in the morning due to PICU and NICU rounds.
-In the evening, the fellow should aid in getting the residents out by 4:30 p.m.
+When at Masonic, fellows arrive in the reading room between 7:30 and 8:00 am and should work with residents to actively protocol and plan for the day, answering questions and discussing with staff as needed.
+In addition to complex cross-sectional imaging fellows are expected to contribute to the interpretation of ultrasound, radiographs and aid in fluoroscopy.
+Fellows are encouraged to serve as resources and teachers for our residents and medical students.
+The bulk of the work is during typical hours and will often be heavy in the morning due to PICU and NICU rounds.
+In the evening, fellows should aid in getting the residents out by 4:30 pm.

 Thoracic, gastrointestinal, genitourinary, and nuclear medicine are broad subcategories that encompass the majority of our workload.
 This subsection includes all modalities, including MRI, CT and PET.
 Daily work is mostly filled with chest x-rays, but cross-sectional imaging is a significant component, and includes MR enterography, MR urography, pancreatitis workup, and MIBG SPECT, to name a few.
 Fluoroscopy and pediatric ultrasound are essential modalites in pediatrics.
 Pediatric radiology education focuses on ALARA and our ability to aid the referring clinician without the use of sedation.
 Hands on education and exam acquisition is a daily occurrence in our department and critical to the development of a pediatric radiologist.